Ruskki/RAG/README.md

 ## Changing root

 If you've gotten this far without any hiccups, we're 1/3 there.
-Let's keep going
+Let's keep going.
+Let's change into our root partition.

 ```
 arch-chroot /mnt